bfenetworks/ingress-bfe/docs/en_us/ingress/basic.md

 ### Set in IngressClass

-For K8S vesions from 1.18, set controller to `bfe-networks.com/ingress-controller` in IngressClass of K8S Cluster.
+For K8S versions from 1.18, set controller to `bfe-networks.com/ingress-controller` in IngressClass of K8S Cluster.
 Example:

 ```yaml
 apiVersion: networking.k8s.io/v1beta1